InsideCI/nego/README.md

 `./nego`

-You now can make requests with any REST client as [Insomnia](https://github.com/getinsomnia) or web application at the address:
+You now can make requests with any REST client as [Insomnia](https://github.com/getinsomnia) or web any application at the address:

 `http://localhost:yourApiPort`